 Want to develop your idea for a new business, product or process?

-Do you have an idea for a new commercial enterprise, product or process or would you simply want to learn more about what support is out there (in case you have an idea in the future), then come along to one of the University of the Highlands and Islands entrepreneurship roadshow events.
-These events proved popular in 2016 and will be running again in 2017 - they are open to all staff and students and refreshments and a sandwich lunch will be available at each venue.
+Do you have an idea for a new commercial enterprise, product or process or would you simply want to learn more about what support is out there (in case you have an idea in the future)?
+Then come along to one of the University of the Highlands and Islands entrepreneurship roadshow events.
+These events proved popular in 2016 and will be running again in 2017 - they are open to all staff and students.